China's auto market could shrink about 8% this year: industry official

 “40 million units a year cannot be the rooftop of China’s car market,” Fu said.

-Still, amid the current sales downturn, Japan’s Suzuki Motor Corp became the first big foreign car manufacturer to shut up shop in the country.
+Still, amid the current sales downturn, Japan’s Suzuki Motor Corp (7269.T) became the first big foreign car manufacturer to shut up shop in the country.

 The sales slump has even extended to the NEV sector, due to subsidy cuts.
 NEV sales skidded 34% in September year-on-year following a 16% decline in August.